-Message Resolution prod_name is installed. component_prod_name is part of If a previous version of SF Oracle RAC is installed, the installer supports partial product prod_name.
-Upgrading only component prod name version may upgrade.
-For example, you can upgrade VCS in the stack to version 7.4.1.
-If you want to partially upgrade the installed RPMs on the systems. upgrade the complete SF Oracle RAC stack later, you can run the installer program.
+Message Resolution prod_name is installed.
+If a previous version of SF Oracle RAC is component_prod_name is part of installed, the installer supports partial product prod_name.
+Upgrading only upgrade.
+For example, you can upgrade VCS component_prod_name version may in the stack to version 8.0.
+If you want to partially upgrade the installed upgrade the complete SF Oracle RAC stack RPMs on the systems. later, you can run the installer program.